There is something surreal about Monschau Christmas Market.

 Yet, it is when the summer crowds retreat – the last of the town’s leaves falling into the babbling River Rur – that Monschau really comes to life.
-With snow falling past its candle-lit windows, the town sparkles under row upon row of twinkling Christmas lights.
-Towering fir trees decorate each street corner and the smell of cinnamon and sugar lingers in the air.
+With snow falling past its candle-lit windows, the town sparkles under row upon row of twinkling lights.
+Towering fir trees decorate street corners and the smell of cinnamon lingers in the air.

 How To Get to Monschau Christmas Market

 Monschau sits on the Belgium-German border, surrounded by hilly mountain ranges.
 Due to its location, the town is easy to reach by car, with many visitors coming from the larger towns of Aachen, Cologne, Bon, Liége (Belgium) and Maastrict (the Netherlands).

 From here, we hired a car courtesy of Avis and drove directly to Aachen.
 For three nights (four days) our car hire cost approximately £168.
 After our fill of Aachen, we continued on to Monschau Christmas Market, which was an incredibly straightforward drive on the Bundesstraße 258, taking just forty-five minutes in total.

 Where To Park in Monschau

 Although there are numerous car parks around Monschau, please note that due to the town’s popularity (particularly during the Christmas season), these can fill incredibly quickly.

 We managed to get a space at the centrally located Parkhaus Seidenfabrik, where parking costs €7 for the day.
 For those staying in the town overnight, or for a few days, a parking permit can be obtained from your hotel or from the Monschau Tourism Bureau, at a cost of €3 per night.

 Others might prefer to take the ‘Park and Ride’ option when visiting Monschau Christmas Market, which operates throughout weekends.